-Champleve is a beautiful technique used in enameling where you create recess compartments or cells, in metal to receive enamels.
-These recessions can be achieved several ways.
-One grave out the area using gravers or chisels in any metals of enameling.
-A second option is the use acid, which has been popular in the past few years.
-Ferric nitrate works on copper, sulfuric acid on fine silver or sterling silver, to achieve a cell to enamel in.
+One, remove metal by graving out an area using gravers or chisels, in any metal of enameling.
+A second option of Champlevé is the use acid, which has been popular in the past few years. ferric nitrate works on copper, sulfuric acid on fine silver or sterling silver, to achieve a cell to enamel in.

-You place a resist on the areas you do not want the acid to removed such as asphaltum varnish, applied with a paint brush.
+Second. etch out you place a resist on the areas you do not want the acid to removed such as asphaltum varnish, applied with a paint brush.
 Now you are ready to float the jewel in the acid.
 It is rather slow maybe 24 hours to remove the desired depth of metal.

 Engraving takes some time to learn and the acids are a nice thing to avoid.
-My choice is to create a jewel in the Champleve technique using two plates of metal one for the bottom or foundation and one for the top to create an edge.
+My choice is to create a jewel in the champleve technique using two plates of metal one for the bottom or foundation and one for the top to create an edge.
 The easiest metal in my opinion is fine silver.
 And fuse them together.
-This process is used in granulation buy adding copper to one of the sheets of metal.
+This process is also used in granulation buy adding copper to one of the sheets of metal.

 The third image here I have soldered on a bail with hard sliver solder.
 And after graving out the background to add some sparkle , I laid in two thin layers of enamel, and polished.

 This Champleve ring I removed the background of the ring with a graver, chased the tree in and enameled the recession.